tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 -  A general description of the properties setting process:

    The way you set up archiving modes for each attribute is as follows:

    -  Select a group of attributes.

    -  Edit HDB/TDB modes.

--  Call “Set” for the current group of attributes: the currently displayed modes are applied to all attributes of the selection.
+   -  Call :guilabel:`Set` for the current group of attributes: the currently displayed modes are applied to all attributes of the selection.

    -  Repeat with next group of attributes.

    -  End edition by clicking :guilabel:`Finish`.

 -  Attributes selection